kokkos/kokkos/BUILD.md

 ````
 which activates the OpenMP backend.
 All of the options controlling device backends, options, architectures, and third-party libraries (TPLs) are given below.

+## Platform-specific Problems

+### Cray

+* The Cray compiler wrappers do static linking by default.
+This seems to break the Kokkos build.
+You will likely need to set the environment variable `CRAYPE_LINK_TYPE=dynamic` in order to link correctly.
+Kokkos warns during configure if this is missing.
+* The Cray compiler identifies to CMake as Clang, but it sometimes has its own flags that differ from Clang.
+We try to include all exceptions, but flag errors may occur in which a Clang-specific flag is passed that the Cray compiler does not recognize.

 ## Spack
 An alternative to manually building with the CMake is to use the Spack package manager.
 To do so, download the `kokkos-spack` git repo and add to the package list: